-Generated stuff like Sass cahche files do not need to be stored in Git since it will be overwritten in the next rendering of your CSS files.
-Some argue that, when using Sass (or Less) you will only have to store your Sass (or .scss of .less) files and generate your css using a build process.
+Generated stuff like Sass cache files do not need to be stored in Git since it will be overwritten in the next rendering of your CSS files.
+Some argue that when using Sass (or Less) you will only have to store your Sass (or *.scss of *.less) files and generate your CSS using a build process.
 I like to keep my .css files in Git so I can count in them being there when I need them.

 Ignoring the ignore file